 Additionally, the joint may become stiff, making it difficult to bend forwards e.g. to put shoes and socks on.
 Weight bearing activity may cause pain to worsen.
 Pain may occur in the groin, side of hip, thigh or even knee.
 Many people with arthritis note increased joint pain with cold weather.

 Mr Highcock has a specialist interest in Total Hip Replacement (THR).
 He trained in all aspects of THR at the Wrightington Centre for Hip Surgery, Liverpool, as a Cavendish Hip Fellow in Sheffield and Adult Lower Limb Reconstruction Fellow in Toronto, Canada.
 He performs both cemented and uncemented total hip replacements.
+He has excellent results demonstrated on the National Joint Registry, with lower revision rates and better outcomes than expected.

 Mr Highcock has experience with modern surgical techniques, and has attended surgical visitations for two-incision, SuperPath and anterior approach surgery.